Armoured train: World War II

-The Imperial Japanese Army also utilized armored trains.
+The Imperial Japanese Army also utilized armoured trains.
 In the 1920s, they utilized converted passenger trains to guard the rail lines in Manchuria.
-In the 1930s they produced specific armored trains, which were used in Manchuria and when they engaged Chinese NRA and CPC troops in Second Sino-Japanese War (1937–1945).
+In the 1930s they produced specific armoured trains, which were used in Manchuria and when they engaged Chinese NRA and CPC troops in Second Sino-Japanese War (1937–1945).

 The Soviet Red Army had a large number of armoured trains at the start of World War II but many were lost in 1941.
 Trains built later in the war tended to be fitted with T-34 or KV series tank turrets.
 Others were fitted as specialist anti-aircraft batteries.
 A few were fitted as heavy artillery batteries often using guns taken from ships.